 “I don’t want to abuse your generosity, or cause any scandal…”

-“You are not at all,” she insists, “And as we’ll be in different rooms, it should surely be fine.
+“You are not at all,” she insists, “And as we shall be in different rooms, it should surely be fine.
 After your ordeal it would be good for you to get more rest.”

 “All right,” I say, slowly standing up.
-“Then I’ll be going back to rest now.”
+“Then I’ll be going back to sleep now.”

 I can’t believe I’m still here…no, I can’t believe I’m here at all.